-The Surfer’s Guide to the Universe is a month-long art residency wherein Rich Blundell builds surfboard art in collaboration with natural spaces and aspiring artists in thriving places.
-The mission is to stimulate new, local creative economies in a paradigm of ecological intelligence.
+The Surfer’s Guide to the Universe is a curated art production project wherein local artists build surfboard art in collaboration with local natural places The mission is to stimulate new creative economies in a paradigm of ecological intelligence.

 Read a local story